thekua/grunt-regex-check/README.md

 In this example, the configuration is looking through all javascript files in 'src', except for those excluded ones and will fail the build if the string 'console' is found

-Example: Check all source files to ensure they do not contain `console`.
+__Example__: Check all source files to ensure they do not contain `console`.
 Exclude those that have excluded in the file name

 ```js
 grunt.initConfig({